-The National Patient Register, which is collected by NHAIS, is intended to be an accurate count of individuals registered with each General Practitioner.
-Amongst other benefits, accurate patient lists should ensure that the appropriate payments are made to practices for patient care.
+The National Patient Register, which is collected by NHAIS, is intended to be an accurate count of individuals registered with each General Practice.
+Among other benefits, accurate patient lists should ensure that the appropriate payments are made to practices for patient care.

 However, there is a known discrepancy between the estimated size of the England population and the number of people registered at GP practices which is known as list inflation, over-coverage or ghost patients.

 List inflation occurs when the National Patient Register continues to record individuals that should have been de-registered.
 This can happen for a variety of reasons, including - but not limited to: